alexklibisz/elastiknn/docs/_posts/2021-07-30-how-does-elastiknn-work.md

 ### Distance vs. Similarity

-Elasticsearch requires that scores be non-negative with higher scores indicating higher relevance.
+Elasticsearch requires non-negative relevance scores, with higher scores indicating higher relevance.

 Elastiknn supports five vector similarity functions (L1, L2, Cosine, Jaccard, and Hamming).
 Three of these are problematic with respect to this scoring requirement.

-Specifically, L1 and L2 are generally defined as _distance_ functions, rather than similarity functions, which means that higher relevance (i.e., lower distance) results would have _lower_ scores.
+Specifically, L1 and L2 are generally defined as _distance_ functions, rather than similarity functions, which means that higher relevance (i.e., lower distance) yields _lower_ scores.
-Cosine similarity is also defined over $$[-1, 1]$$, and we can't have negative scores.
+Cosine similarity is defined over $$[-1, 1]$$, and we can't have negative scores.

 To work around this, Elastiknn applies simple transformations to produce L1, L2, and Cosine _similarity_ in accordance with the Elasticsearch requirements.
 The exact transformations are documented [on the API page](/api/#similarity-scoring).

-### Component Diagram
+## Elastiknn Component Diagram

 This diagram should help understand the components of Elastiknn and how they interact with Elasticsearch and Lucene.